JPLeRouzic/Coralie/README.md

 Yet 3 years of using HTMLy has shown that debugging or extending HTMLy is no fun activity.

 HTMLy didn't changed so much since it was published in 2013, it's a great example of spaghetti code and bugs had even been introduced in it in recent years.
-What's lacking most in HTMLy is a test and regression suite, Coralie is not better in this area.
+What's lacking most in HTMLy is a test and regression suite, at the moment Coralie is not better in this area but it will change in the future.

 This motivated me to develop Coralie.
+Ideally most changes introduced with Coralie will be incorporated back in HTMLy.
 Coralie has a flat file database.
 It is developed to run on a VPS and Apache/PHP as host.
-I don't want to be involved in problems like configurations on host.
+To focus in introducing new features, I don't want to be involved in problems like configurations on other host technologies.
 Coralie also does not have fancy install functions: You upload it to your Apache web folder and that's it.
-Ideally most changes introduced with Coralie will be incorporated back in HTMLy.
-I am also sorry to add more noise to the crowd of flat-file blogs/CMS.
-You should also be aware that there are much better flat-file CMS out there.

 Coralie uses small files instead of the horribly large htmly.php and functions.php.
 The login functions are properly written.